 As a young adult, Francheska developed an unhealthy relationship with food.
 It affected her physical and mental state, so she wanted to change it.
 Her journey started by making a date smoothie and milkshake.

 Eventually, she made paleo-friendly ice cream and shared it with her colleagues.
-Frankie then sold them in pints in early 2016.
+In early 2016, Frankie then sold them in pints.
 She noticed her customers turning them into sandwiches and decided to make them the official packaging.

-In the first year, the aspiring entrepreneur made $60,000 in sales.
-The following year, the figure doubled to $120,000.
+In the first year, the entrepreneur made $60,000 in sales and doubled that figure to $120,000 in the following year.
 By 2019, Coconut Girl partnered with big box retailers and was on track to make $300,000 in revenue.

 Shark Tank Appearance